 Richard Flanagan (Australian)

 Richard Flanagan's novels have received numerous honours and are published in 42 countries.
-He won the Man Booker Prize for The Narrow Road to the Deep North and the Commonwealth Prize for Gould’s Book of Fish.
+He won the Booker Prize for The Narrow Road to the Deep North and the Commonwealth Prize for Gould’s Book of Fish.
 A rapid on the Franklin River is named after him.
 Celebrated director Justin Kurzel’s five-part television adaptation of The Narrow Road to the Deep North is in development with Sony Pictures Television’s Curio Pictures, with Richard Flanagan as an executive producer.